thomasgwatson/twicefire/src/content/peak.md

 > So I need to work at getting better at stuff, right, of course...

-What one needs to take from the idea of deliberate practice is that not only do you need to put in hours of practice to improve in your mastery but there are also specific conditions around that practice that need to happen for it to be fully effective.
-For illustrative purposes, I'll label what most of us are doing as 'regular practice', when we try to get better at something.
-We go through the motions, we stop paying attention to our practice, we don't get expert mentorship, we do not analyse our practice to get self-feedback and ... we bail on practice altogether.
+What one needs to take from the idea of deliberate practice is that just putting in hours of practice is not enough; there are specific conditions that need to happen for it to be fully effective.
+For illustrative purposes, I'll list some of the things that lead us to 'degraded practice':

+> We go through the motions; we stop paying attention to our practice; we don't get expert mentorship; we do not analyse our practice to get self-feedback; and ... we bail on practice altogether.

-If we place the two on a spectrum, what does it take to push us from the 'regular practice' end of a spectrum, to the deliberate practice end?
+If we place the two on a spectrum, what does it take to push us from the 'degraded practice' end of a spectrum, to the deliberate practice end?

  - Having a clearly defined and well established path to mastery, with easily identifiable experts; I am labelling these ["Clear expertise fields"](#cef), something not common to all fields
  - [Mentorship](#mentor) from teachers/masters of the discipline; adjusting if a teacher can no longer push you beyond your limit